kayssun/photo_party_sync/README.md

 For example at a wedding or a party you give out some wireless sd cards to your guests.
 They put them in their cameras and all their photos at the event will be collected by one computer which can display them in a slideshow.

+This slideshow is not part of this gem.
+I plan to publish my implementation later here on github.

 ## Requirements

-You need sd card compatible with the Toshiba Flash Air card.
+You need an sd card compatible with the "Toshiba Flash Air" card.
+These need to be preconfigured to log into your existing access point.

 ## Installation